Great Bear Rainforest

 © Andrew Wright / www.cold-coast.com

-Stretching along the coast from Vancouver to Alaska, the Great Bear Rainforest is the largest tract of intact coastal temperate rainforest in the world.
-The forest was threatened by industrial logging and mining.
-Habitat for elk, eagles and bears was being destroyed.
+Stretching along the mainland coast of British Columbia from the Discovery Islands to the magnificent Tongass rainforest of Alaska, the Great Bear Rainforest is one of the largest tracts of intact coastal temperate rainforests remaining in the world.
+The rainforest was threatened by industrial logging and mining in the 1990s.
+Habitat for bears, eagles, and salmon was being destroyed in the unceded traditional territories of many First Nations, as their leadership and governments had no say over decisions impacting their communities and their territories.

-- Exposing environmental problems: We cast a spotlight on industrial projects that threaten the health of the rainforest.
+- Exposed environmental problems: Exposed environmental problems: We cast an international spotlight on industrial projects that threatened the health of the rainforest.

-- Engaging in solutions-based discussions: We are involved in ongoing discussions with our environmental partners, First Nations, the forestry industry and the B.C. government.
-Learn more about this global solution in the making.
+- Collaborated in solutions-based discussions: We were deeply involved in negotiations with our environmental partners, First Nations, the forestry industry and the B.C. government.
+Learn more about this global solution .

-- Pressuring the marketplace: We communicate with companies that buy wood from the rainforest, urging them to use their purchasing power to influence logging practices.
+- Engaged the marketplace: We communicated and worked with companies that bought wood and paper from the rainforest, urging them to use their purchasing power to influence logging practices.
 We encourage Forest Stewardship Council certification for logging companies.

-- Supporting communities: We support First Nations in their efforts to diversify their economies and increase their governance over their traditional territories.
+- Supported communities: We supported First Nations in their efforts to diversify their economies and increase their governance over their traditional territories as well as individual First Nations stewardship initiatives like the Heiltsuk Nation’s Qqs Projects Society.